awaik/flutter_instagram_stories/README.md

 *Note*: This package is under active development, and there are some known bugs and a lot of features to implement.
 Please, add issues or feature requests here: [issue](https://github.com/awaik/flutter_instagram_stories/issues)

 The project was initially copied from https://github.com/blackmann/story_view - great thanks for this excellent package.
-In case, you more flexible functionality, you can check the original repository.
+In case, you need more flexible functionality, you can check the original repository.

 ![Showcase|100x100, 10%](example/lib/showcase1.gif)